Assessing Trust in The Afghan Peace Deal

 We Are Being Oppressed

-I was finishing up a post for the Freq about riot control and migrants when I suddenly discovered I was being oppressed, endnote just a little, but on all four recognized levels of oppression.
-This insight jumped out at me when I went looking for information on a topic I know something about.
-When I first saw it I didn’t think much of it but after spending hours on additional research and days thinking it through I decided it was time to write a post, an important one, free of F bombs (to show I’m serious) in hopes of restoring a sense of calm.
+I was finishing up a post for the Freq about riot control and migrants when I suddenly discovered I was being oppressed, endnote, just a little, but on all four recognized levels of oppression.
+This insight jumped out when I looked for information on a topic I know something about.
+When I first saw it, I didn’t think much of it, but after spending hours on additional research and days thinking it through, I decided it was time to write a post, an important one, free of F bombs (to show I’m serious) in hopes of restoring a sense of calm.
 Calm is good when dealing with “isms”.

-Let me set this up; the discussion was about the requirement to use overwhelming force to remove leaders, agitators and natural fighters from a rioting mob.
-I was writing about the Marine Corps experience with Haitian and Cuban asylum seekers in the early 90’s.
-The post on that topic can be found here on The Freq website that I contribute to weekly.
+Let me set this up.
+The discussion was about the requirement to use overwhelming force to remove leaders, agitators, and natural fighters from a rioting mob.
+I was writing about the Marine Corps’ experience with Haitian and Cuban asylum seekers in the early 90s.
+The post on that topic can be found here on The Freq website, which I contribute to weekly.

-The rule of oppisates is mentioned frequently in law enforcement and shooting publications, I searched FRI for that term and four articles with that phrase pop up.
-I went to goggle to get a hyper link and guess what I found?
+The rule of opposites is frequently mentioned in law enforcement and shooting publications.
+I searched FRI for that term, and four articles with that phrase popped up.
+I went to Google to get a hyperlink, and guess what I found?

-What are the chances there are more people looking for Native American counseling paradigms then the definition of the most common heuristic used in the law enforcement and firearms training industry?
-They are zero, the results from that phrase are being manipulated to present material considered, by the companies running the search engines, more acceptable.
+What are the chances that more people are looking for Native American counseling paradigms than the definition of the most common heuristic used in the law enforcement and firearms training industry?
+They are zero.
+The results from that phrase are being manipulated to present material considered more acceptable by the companies running the search engines.

-That has little impact on news consumers like myself who know what they are looking for.
-But what is the impact, over time, of this kind of deliberate manipulation of search engine results?
+That has little impact on news consumers like me who know what they seek.
+But what is the effect, over time, of this kind of deliberate manipulation of search engine results?

-Keep in mind references to the “rule of opposites” in law enforcement journals appear just after the examples in the screen shot above.
-I’m not trafficking in conspiracy theories, just pointing out an inconvenient fact when it comes to search engines.
+Remember that references to the “rule of opposites” in law enforcement journals appear just after the examples in the screenshot above.
+I’m not trafficking in conspiracy theories; I’m just pointing out an inconvenient fact about search engines.

-I can promise you one thing about search engine manipulation; it will not work as planned and the unintended consequences could be significant.
-They always are when you launch a cleaver plan inside a complex system in the belief everything will work out exactly as you think they will.
+One thing about search engine manipulation: It will not work as planned, and the unintended consequences could be significant.
+They always are when you launch a clever plan inside a complex system, believing that everything will work out exactly as you think it will.

-As I was milling this over while procrastinating (i.e. looking at facebook) I saw a post about Global Warming by my FB buddy and fellow IMOA Frank Gallagher; look what was inserted below it:
+As I was milling this over while procrastinating, I saw a post about Global Warming by my FB buddy and fellow IMOA Frank Gallagher; look what was inserted below it:

-I challenge anyone to go through that cimatefeedback.org rebuttal and find one citation that backs the claims they are making in their report.
-It is difficult to decipher their academic speak, but I can sum up their point.
-It is an argument from authority and the authorities say that climate change is real therefore skepticism is wrong.
+I challenge anyone to go through that climatefeedback.org rebuttal and find one citation that backs their claims in their report.
+It isn’t easy to decipher their academic speech, but I can summarize their point.
+It is an argument from authority, and the authorities say that climate change is real, so skepticism is wrong.

 The author of Manhattan Contrarian, Francis Menton, is a partner in the Litigation Department and Co-Chair of the Business Litigation Practice Group of Willkie Farr & Gallagher LLP in New York.
-Mr. Menton specializes in complex and technical commercial litigation, and has a nationwide trial practice.
-Mr. Menton is not a climate scientist, he is a demonstrably competent man with a passion for analytics coupled with a refusal to be bullied by “experts”.
-That is a very American trait which is interesting because what is, or is not, an “American trait” is now a point of bitter partisan debate.
+Mr. Menton specializes in complex and technical commercial litigation and has a nationwide trial practice.
+Mr. Menton is not a climate scientist; he is a demonstrably competent man with a passion for analytics and a refusal to be bullied by “experts”.
+That is a very American trait, which is interesting because what is, or is not, an “American trait” is now a point of bitter partisan debate.

 I don’t care what you believe about climate change.
 I find the argument from authority approach suspect after living through global cooling, the population bomb, the “running out of food” scare, the “you can’t drill your way out of energy dependence” fraud, AIDs, bird flu, acid rain, alar on apples, etc… All of these emerging global emergencies proved to be wrong; and not a little wrong; completely wrong.

-In a perfect trifecta of outrage I then stumbled upon the new trailer for Top Gun II.
+In a perfect trifecta of outrage, I stumbled upon the new trailer for Top Gun II.
 I even wrote an intemperate comment a friends FB page about the trailer I was so pissed, but it took me hours to figure out why.
 And it is not just this:

 It’s the premise of the movie that I found so offensive.
 Cruise is a 30-year Maverick who refused promotion like the other corporate shills and stayed in the cockpit.
-He routinely flies along the southwestern desert mere feet off the deck and keeps his cat like reflexes sharp with some sort of vertical ascent high speed, low drag move used to inverted over a Mig.
-The admirals admonish him saying he should be in command like them, not bumming around navy fighter squadrons for 30 years, but Cruise knows better, he’s a singleton with his own creed.
-In the end he’ll show them all that he, the anti social, non-conformist, was right all along and is the true hero.
+He routinely flies along the southwestern desert mere feet off the deck and keeps his cat-like reflexes sharp with some vertical ascent high-speed, low-drag move used to invert over a Mig.
+The admirals admonish him saying he should be in command like them, not bumming around navy fighter squadrons for 30 years, but Cruise knows better, he’s a singleton with his creed.
+Ultimately, he’ll show them all that he, the anti-social, non-conformist, was right and is the true hero.

-We have long known that China dictates to Hollywood what is and is not acceptable for new releases and Hollywood always complies.
+We have long known that China dictates to Hollywood what is and is not acceptable for new releases, and Hollywood always complies.
 It does not work the other way around.
-The newest Chinese hit, Wolf Warrior II, pits elite Chinese Special Operators in Africa battling former US Marines turned corporate mercenaries for some international evil corporation that I assume is not Goggle.
+The newest Chinese hit, Wolf Warrior II, pits elite Chinese Special Operators in Africa battling former US Marines turned corporate mercenaries for some international evil corporation that I assume is not Google.

-Top Gun II is not a movie about naval aviators or naval aviation, it’s not about the American military – non conformists don’t last there and “mavericks” fly desks, not aircraft in the American armed forces.
-It’s not about traditional American military virtue or an accurate reflection of the military culture.
-It seems the Top Gun movie is about Tom Cruise and making big bucks off nostalgia for another re-boot.
+Top Gun II is not a movie about naval aviators or naval aviation.
+It’s not about the American military—nonconformists don’t last there, and “mavericks” fly desks, not aircraft, in the American armed forces.
+It’s not about traditional American military virtue or an accurate reflection of military culture.
+The Top Gun movie seems to be about Tom Cruise and making big bucks off nostalgia for another reboot.

 “In Wolf II, China is the only powerful, responsible, and benevolent world power.
 Chinese workers help Africans build their economy.
 Chinese doctors work to discover a cure for a deadly endemic.
 And the film unabashedly takes several swipes at the U.S. When African and Chinese civilians inside a factory are under attack by rebels and mercenaries, the only good American in the movie, Rachel Smith, a Chinese-American volunteer, fanatically tries to contact the U.S. embassy for help.
 Leng asks her, “Why are you calling the Americans?
 Where are they?
 It is a waste of time.”
 After she tells him that she tried to reach American government by Twitter, Leng responds that “the Americans are good for nothing.”